 The ministry is apparently accepting applications for an elephant retirement home from zoos or other similar animal facilities.
 Submissions are being accepted until September 30, with the government stating that the elephants will not be handed over to individuals.
-Benny Berdino, director of one of the circuses from where the elephants were acquired, expressed happiness that the creatures can now get a “well-earned rest.”
+Benny Berdino, director of one of the circuses from where the elephants were acquired, expressed his happiness that the creatures can now get a “well-earned rest.”

 Denmark’s proposed law seeking to ban the use of wild animals in circus performances is expected to be passed sometime later this year.
 In May, the government of the UK passed such a law.
 In the U.S., Hawaii and New Jersey have issued legislation against the use of circus animals.
 Around 145 American localities have already passed legislation that restricts animal performances in some way.

 In August, a CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) summit voted on a proposed ban that forbids the taking of wild baby elephants for the purpose of selling them to zoos.
 Eighty-seven members voted in favor of the ban while 29 voted against it.
-CITES is an international agreement between several nations that seeks to ensure that trade in animals and plants does not end up threatening the survival of humanity.
+CITES is an international agreement between several nations that seeks to ensure that the worldwide trade in animals and plants does not end up threatening the survival of humanity.